dajva/rg.el-docs/usage.rst

 The menu can be triggered from the :ref:`results buffer <results_buffer>` with the ``m`` key.
 The commands in the menu differs, depending on from where it's triggered but the available options are the same.
 The menu does not show all options by default.

 The visible options can be controlled by the transient suffix levels documented `here <https://magit.vc/manual/transient/Enabling-and-Disabling-Suffixes.html#Enabling-and-Disabling-Suffixes>`_.
+To modify what is enabled at the default level 4 press ``C-x l`` to enter edit mode when the menu is visible.
+Then select the option by pressing the key sequence that activates the option and choose the level 4 for that option.
+It's also possible to use the transient edit mode for modifying the overall level of the menu to enable more options at once.

 .. _results_buffer: